arparn/arparn/README.md

 ### Hey, I'am Artur-Aleksander Pärnoja! 🖐🏻 👨🏻‍💻

-I am a second-year student of computer science at Tallinn University of Technology. 🏛 👨🏻‍🎓
+I am a third-year student of computer science at Tallinn University of Technology. 🏛 👨🏻‍🎓

 I speak Russian, Estonian and English. 🌍